Jolak5/kanban-copy/todo-list/lessons/lesson_es6-what_is_it_about.md

 ES6 introduces a new operator `...` (*spread*) and a new syntactic capability called *destructuring*.
 Both concepts quickly caught on in the JavaScript community and became an integral part of most modern applications.

 ### Why are *Spread* and *destructuring* imoportant?
-Among the many other benefits of using the *spread* operator, it allows you to easily apply the concept of "immutability", which is very helpful in building larger applications and has become the basis of libraries such as ReduxJS.
+Among the many other benefits of using the *spread* operator, it allows you to easily apply the concept of "immutability", which is crucial when building larger applications and has become the basis of libraries such as ReduxJS.
 Destructuring, in turn, has become the primary syntax for writing *hooks* in the popular React library.
 Understanding both concepts is essential today for JavaSript developers.

 To learn about *spread* operator read: https://www.geeksforgeeks.org/javascript-spread-operator/